 At the 1944 convention of the International Ladies' Garment Workers' Union, held in Boston in May and June, I declined to accept a fourth term on the General Executive Board.
 Speaking from the platform on this question, I contended that the organization ought to reconsider its old established rule of having only a single woman in its high council.
-Ten years in office had made it clear to me that a lone woman vice-president could not adequately represent the women who now make up 85 per cent of the International's membership of 305,000.
+Ten years in office had made it clear to me that a lone woman vice-president could not sengers and mail.
+What if it were an enemy plane, dropping bombs?
+I shudder at the thought.